Dazuzi/fog-of-war/README.md

-# Runelite Entity Render Distance plugin
+# Runelite Fog of War plugin
-Visualises the entity render distance with a 'Fog of war' effect.
+Applies a fog of war effect outside of the entity render distance, in both the world and on the minimap.

-- The fog of war and an optional border can be displayed in the world and on the minimap.
+- Optionally displays a border, with or without the fog of war effect.
 - Tracks players who leave your view with predictive, fading markers.
-- Fully customisable colours and thickness for all overlays.
+- Fully customisable colours and border thickness for all overlays.
-- Can be configured to only display in the Wilderness.
+- Can be configured to only work in the Wilderness.

 ~~Nearly 100% organic Copilot slop.~~ Now 100% Copilot free!
 New improve recipe, 75% of Gemini and 25% of Claude!